google/play-instant-unity-plugin/README.md

 ### Build and Run
 This option runs the instant app on an adb connected device by performing the following steps:
  * Verifies that required Unity Build Settings and Android Player Settings are configured correctly.
- * Invokes Unity's BuildPlayer method to create an APK containing all scenes that are currently enabled in “Build Settings”.
+ * Invokes Unity's BuildPlayer method to create an APK containing all scenes that are currently enabled in "Build Settings".
  * If the connected device is running an Android version before 8.0 (Oreo), provisions the device for Instant App development by installing "Google Play Services for Instant Apps" and "Instant Apps Development Manager" (only if not done already).
  * Runs the APK as an instant app on the adb connected device.